Studio-Elsewhere/Recharge-Room-Troubleshooting-Guide/docs/overview/README.md

 After a few minutes, try activating some of the scenes with a voice command.

 ::: tip
-This reset is needed when things aren't connecting properly to each other and the internet, and it is the easiest way to get all the devices connected back.
+This reset is needed when things aren't connecting properly to each other and the internet, and it is the easiest way to reconnect all of the devices.
 :::

 ## General Scenarios